AlvaroMartinezQ/concurrent-ukea/README.md

-# concurrent-ukea
+# Concurrent Ukea
+---
-A concurrent example simulating a shop where clients make orders and a shared responsibility is present to prepare those orders among multiple threads
+A concurrent example simulating a shop where clients make different orders and a shared responsibility is present to prepare those orders among multiple threads using different Java classes to handle concurrency.